bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `rollback(step)` roll back to step X
 - `rollback_to(version)` roll back to a specific version
 - `rollback_all` rolls back all migrations back to zero (caution: this means loosing all data)

-For example:
-`iex> EctoSparkles.ReleaseTasks.migrate` to create your database if it doesn't already exist.

 #### Option A2 - Building your own Docker image